-These risk policies are managed by the LCH risk management function.
+The framework is given effect by targeted and detailed LCH SA risk policies which are managed by the LCH SA risk management function.
 Ownership of the risks and the control environment is defined in the policies, including the responsibility to maintain procedures in support of each relevant function.

 The remaining risks, such as business continuity, legal risk, etc., are managed by dedicated business functions.
-The CRO is responsible for ensuring that an appropriate framework is in place to measure and monitor the status of each of the 22 risks against the Board's appetite, which is reported to the Board on a quarterly basis.
+The CRO is responsible for ensuring that an appropriate framework is in place to measure and monitor the status of each of the 22 risks against the Board's appetite, which is reported to the Board quarterly.

-LCH operates systems which facilitate the accurate measurement and monitoring of risk exposures for all clearing services and associated functions, including margining, collateral and investment management, and credit risk management.
+LCH SA operates systems which facilitate the accurate measurement and monitoring of risk exposures for all clearing services and associated functions, including margining, collateral and investment management, and credit risk management.
 These systems enable the aggregation of exposures across clearing services, counterparties and risk types.

-The LCH Board ensures it has adequate governance surrounding the adoption and use of risk management models by setting policies and standards for the minimum level of review and governance steps that are required.
-The review steps culminate in evaluation by the LCH Risk Committee, which makes recommendations related to the models to the LCH Board.
+The LCH SA Board ensures it has adequate governance surrounding the adoption and use of risk management models by setting policies and standards for the minimum level of review and governance steps that are required.
+The review steps culminate in evaluation by the LCH SA Risk Committee, which makes recommendations related to the models to the LCH SA Board.